John Hunter Gray: Career and activism

 Gray played a large role in the civil rights movement in Mississippi.
 His home became an unofficial headquarters for civil rights activists.
 While Gray was a sociology professor at Tougaloo College he became very involved with the NAACP, and grew close with Medgar Evers, who was the NAACP field secretary.
 In addition to the Jackson sit-in, he taught tactics of nonviolence, organized an NAACP youth council, and conducted a study of poverty in Mississippi as well.
 While involved in civil rights activities in Mississippi, Gray was monitored by the Mississippi Sovereignty Commission.

 After leaving Mississippi, Gray moved to many other states where he continued his civil rights activities and teaching.
 In North Carolina he worked on voting rights and for the Southern Conference Educational Fund.
 He also did human rights work in Chicago serving as director of the Chicago Commons Association from 1969 to 1973.
-From 1976-1978 he served as director of the Office of Human Development of the Catholic Diocese of Rochester, New York.
+From 1976 to 1978 he served as director of the Office of Human Development of the Catholic Diocese of Rochester, New York.
 From 1978 he taught sociology at many colleges around the country including the University of North Dakota, Grand Forks, and Navajo Community College, Tsaile, Arizona.
 Gray also held teaching positions at the University of Iowa; Goddard College in Plainfield, Vermont; Superior State College in Wisconsin; and Coe College in Cedar Rapids, Iowa.
-Gray worked from 1981-1994 at the University of North Dakota as a professor and was a chair in the American Indian Studies Department.
+Gray worked from 1981 to 1994 at the University of North Dakota as a professor and was a chair in the American Indian Studies Department.
 In 1988, Gray recalled, without hypnotic regression techniques, that both he and his son were abducted by aliens, an experience he personally viewed as positive insofar as he considered the intentions of his captors as beneficent.
 He retired from the University of North Dakota in 1994 and moved to Pocatello, Idaho where he continued his involvement in civil rights activities.